kildom/triwasm/notes.md

   * Replace `PUT X:i32` (5 byte) with `PUT X:i8 ; U/SSHR n` (4 bytes) if possible
   * Order globals (both mutable and immutable) by the number of uses, so the most common instructions will be shortest.
   * Merge locals that does not overlap.
 This may not be optimized by wasm-opt, because they are different types.
+  * Reduce shift count operant in i64 shift operations to 32-bit

 Compilation flow:
 1. Parse wasm file and check basic integrity *WasmParser* and *WasmReader*